APLMOOC/APLMOOC/docs/course/ch4/part4.md

 It's not a `LENGTH ERROR`!
 APL just pads the remaining length with zeros.
 Very handy.
-This is actually the only function that works like this: use it wisely.
+Few functions work like this: use it wisely.

 The same works with character vectors: